 Learning Outcomes

-Upon successful completion of this course, students should be able:
+Upon successful completion of this course, students should be able to

-• to explain fundamental concepts including agents, problem & state/action/spaces, problem solving via search as a model of thinking, heuristics, knowledge representation and reasoning using logic.
+- Explain fundamental concepts including agents, problem & state/action/ spaces, problem solving via search as a model of thinking, heuristics, knowledge representation and reasoning using logic.

-• to evaluate usefulness, advantages and limitations of alternative algorithms and methods towards increasing computational effectiveness of problem solving
+- Evaluate usefulness, advantages and limitations of various algorithms and methods towards increasing computational effectiveness of problem solving

-• to modelling problems as constraint problems, or as problems for proving in logic.
+- Modelling problems as constraint satisfaction problems, or as problems in logic.

 Course Contents